-Fayetteville State University is committed to equality of educational opportunity and does not discriminate against applicants, students, or employees based on race, color, national origin, religion, gender, sexual orientation1, age or disability.
+Fayetteville State University is committed to equality of educational opportunity and does not discriminate against applicants, students, or employees based on race, color, national origin, religion, gender, sexual orientation, age or disability.
 Moreover, Fayetteville State University values diversity and actively seeks to recruit talented students, faculty, and staff from diverse backgrounds.

-1 FSU recognizes that sexual orientation is not a protected category under federal or state laws; and, thus recognizes sexual orientation as a protected category only as it relates to internal university matters that do not contravene federal or state law.
+FSU recognizes that sexual orientation is not a protected category under federal or state laws; and, thus recognizes sexual orientation as a protected category only as it relates to internal university matters that do not contravene federal or state law.

-Fayetteville State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award the bachelors, master's, and doctoral degrees.
+Fayetteville State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate level degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Fayetteville State University.